Skip to main content

 Joanna Moszczyńska

-UR, Center for International and Transnational Area Studies (CITAS)
+UR, Department for Interdisciplinary and Multiscalar Area Studies (DIMAS)

-Joanna Moszczyńska is a postdoctoral researcher at CITAS working on Latin American-East European connections.
-Having spent six months with Mecila in Sao Paolo, she will be at UR again funded by the DFG Walter Benjamin Programme.
+Joanna Moszczyńska is a postdoctoral researcher at DIMAS, based with Anne Brüske, working on Latin American-East European connections.
+Having spent six months with Mecila in Sao Paolo, she joined UR with funding through the DFG Walter Benjamin Programme.

 Jacqueline Nießer